RAIL TRAIL FACILITIES

 Lone Pine Tree at RSL site

 The photo shows the Ocean Grove Barwon Heads RSL site at the Avenue of Honour, Curlewis, which is dedicated to fallen members of the armed forces from the Bellarine Peninsula.
 This area has been planted out as a joint initiative of the Friends of the Bellarine Rail Trail and the Ocean Grove Barwon Heads RSL sub-branch.
-In November 2014, several Flanders poppies were planted next to the tree in remembrance of all those who served in the Great War
+Flanders poppies have been planted next to the tree in remembrance of all those who served in the Great War.

-Located at the former Curlewis rail siding, this was one of several sidings/stations built along the Bellarine rail line after it was established in 1879, primarily as an integral part of the Port Phillip Bay defence system to supply Queenscliff and other forts located at the south end of Port Phillip bay.
+This RSL site is located at the former Curlewis rail siding, one of several sidings/stations built along the Bellarine to Queenscliff rail line after it was established in 1879.
+The railway was built primarily as an integral part of the Port Phillip Bay defence system to supply Queenscliff and other forts located at the south end of Port Phillip bay to defend the city of Melbourne.
 The rail line for many years carried not only military needs, but also passengers, outgoing farm produce and incoming supplies to local farmers and townships.
 It was finally shut down in the 1970’s, a victim of more efficient road transport systems.